jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 Common situations where you want to hide content from everyone, including sighted keyboard users and people using screen readers, are closed navigation menus, tooltip text and collapsed accordions.

-Each of the CSS styles below will prevent the element displaying visually on the page, will be ignored by screen readers, and will prevent keyboard users tabbing to the content.
+The CSS styles below will prevent the element displaying visually on the page, will be ignored by screen readers, and will prevent keyboard users tabbing to the content.

 <!-- ### Method: -->
 <pre>